NachtRaveVL/Simple-Hydroponics-Arduino/README.md

     bool initFromBinaryStream(Stream *streamIn);
 ```

-The controller can also be initialized from a saved configuration, such as from an EEPROM or SD Card, or other JSON or Binary stream.
+The controller can also be initialized from a saved configuration, such as from an EEPROM or SD card, or other JSON or Binary stream.
 A saved configuration of the system can be made via the controller class object's `saveTo…(…)` methods, or called automatically on timer by setting an Autosave mode/interval.

 From Hydroponics.h, in class Hydroponics:
 ```Arduino